Cryptolens/docs/examples/offline-verification.md

 ### USB stick (air-gapped)

 In order to check a license key on an [air-gapped device](https://en.wikipedia.org/wiki/Air_gap_(networking)), we need to first load the certificate and then verify it.
+In the example code, we also pass in `365` as a parameter to `HasValidSignature` (in .NET) or `LoadFromString` (in Java).
+This is used to ensure that users need to update the license file becomes invalid in 365 days, requiring the users to obtain a new license file.

 > Note, on an air-gapped device, it's important to check that the certificate is locked to to that device (aka machine code locking), which is why we have included `IsOnRightMachine()` call.